Super J-Cup (2009): December 23

 The second night of the Super J-Cup: 5th Stage was held on December 23, 2009 at Korakuen Hall in Tokyo, Japan, where the quarter-final, semi-final and final rounds of the Super J-Cup were determined.
 In the first match of the quarter-final round, Yamato was able to qualify for the semi-final by defeating Gedo via referee stoppage.
 The match was followed by Prince Devitt taking on Danshoku Dino, which Devitt won by hitting a diving double foot stomp on Dino.
 Ryusuke Taguchi defeated Koji Kanemoto by making him tap out to a heel hook.
 In the next match, Naomichi Marufuji defeated Tigers Mask by hitting an Australian Suplex.

 Next was the semi-final round of the Super J-Cup, in which Prince Devitt defeated Yamato in the first match by executing a Reverse Bloody Sunday on Yamato.
 In the next semi-final, Naomichi Marufuji defeated Ryusuke Taguchi by hitting a Shiranui on Taguchi to qualify for the final round.
-The match was followed by a special eight-man tag team match, in which all the competitors participated, who were eliminated frpm the first round of the Super J-Cup, as a refresher for the finalists to take rest.
+The match was followed by a special eight-man tag team match, in which all the competitors participated, who were eliminated from the first round of the Super J-Cup, as a refresher for the finalists to take rest.
 The team of Jushin Thunder Liger, Akira, Kota Ibushi and Taichi defeated the team of Jado, Atsushi Aoki, Gentaro and Hayato Fujita when Akira pinned Jado with a La Magistral.

 In the final round, Naomichi Marufuji defeated Prince Devitt by hitting a Pole Shift to win the 2009 Super J-Cup, thus winning his second consecutive Super J-Cup tournament and earned a title shot for the IWGP Junior Heavyweight Championship at Wrestle Kingdom IV in Tokyo Dome.